danfuzz/samizdat/doc/language-guide/05-control.md

 between cases, the thing to do is factor it out into a separate function.

-TODO: Neither `else` handling nor name binding has yet been implemented.
+TODO: As yet unimplemented:
+* `else` handling
+* name binding of the dispatch expression
+* the current spec for parenthesized key lists

 ### Unconditional loop &mdash; `do`